krishna-sourcehub/Task-5/README.md

 ## Description
 This is a Full Stack using Java, Design fit for a  Domestic / International Money Transfer service with a Multi pages view.
 The Concept is based on Future Predicive Ideas.
-The design is inspired from <a href="https://www.free-css.com/assets/files/free-css-templates/preview/page234/interact/">Free-CSS.com </a>
 All 'visual' data can be easily modified by changing the data.json file.

 ## Make it Yours!
 ### 1. Preps
 You will need to have <a href="https://nodejs.org/">Node JS</a> installed on your pc.

 ### 2. Clone Files
 After cloning the files, you will have to run ```yarn``` followed by ```yarn start``` in the CLI